Medical questions & health advice by board certified doctors

-I have nosebleeds everyday.
-What should I do?
+"I have nosebleeds everyday.
+What should I do?"

 ive tried creams and cauterized it

 There are a few solutions.
 Conservative treatments such as increasing humidification at home and using nasal creams regularly are generally sufficient for small nosebleeds.
 More aggressive treatment such as cautery can be appropriate for those people who are not on blood thinners or in certain situations.
 In other situations, packing the nose is the best option, as it gives the wound time to heal without additional injury.
 In each of these cases, the potential problem remains, and so more aggressive options such as surgery and even embolization remain options in some rare situations.
 Before you get to that point, however, your doctor will need to do testing to determine why you continue to bleed.
 This will generally include blood tests and perhaps imaging looking for signs of bleeding disorders or explanations for your problem.
 He or she may alternatively ask you to hold your blood thinners if it is safe to do so.
 Importantly, an ear nose and throat surgeon will best be able to help.
 Please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.